-As a Spanish resident, you will need to submit a Spanish tax return and pay Spanish income tax, at progressive scale rates, on your worldwide income if:
+As a Spanish resident, you will need to submit a Spanish tax return and pay Spanish income tax on your worldwide income if:

-- your annual income from employment is over EUR 22,000;
+- your annual income from employment is more than EUR 22,000;

 - you are self-employed or run your own business;

-- you receive rental income of over EUR 1,000 a year;
+- you receive rental income of more than EUR 1,000 a year;

 - it is your first year declaring tax residency in Spain.